 You hereby authorize the Company or the Company's representatives to discuss with and obtain all relevant information from all personnel, professional or not, involved in the administration and operation of the Plan.
-You further authorize the Company and any Affiliate of the Company and the administrator of the Plan to disclose and discuss the Plan with their advisors.
+You further authorize the Company and any Affiliate of the Company and the Compensation Committee to disclose and discuss the Plan with their advisors.
 You further authorize the Company and any affiliate to record such information and to keep such information in your file.